PostgreSQL Partition Manager Extension (pg_partman)

 Constraint Exclusion

 Adding these constraints could potentially cause contention with the data contained in those tables and also make pg_partman maintenance take a long time to run.
-As of version 4.2+ of pg_partman, there is now a "constraint_valid" column in the part_config(_sub) table to set whether these constraints should be set NOT VALID on creation.
+There is a “constraint_valid” column in the part_config(_sub) table to set whether these constraints should be set NOT VALID on creation.
 While this can make the creation of the constraint(s) nearly instantaneous, constraint exclusion cannot be used until it is validated.
 This is why constraints are added as valid by default.

 When first running create_parent() to create a partition set, intervals less than a day round down when determining what the first partition to create will be.
 Intervals less than 24 hours but greater than 1 minute use the nearest hour rounded down.
 Intervals less than 1 minute use the nearest minute rounded down.
 However, enough partitions will be made to support up to what the real current time is.
 This means that when create_parent() is run, more previous partitions may be made than expected and all future partitions may not be made.
 The first run of run_maintenance() will fix the missing future partitions.
 This happens due to the nature of being able to support custom time intervals.
 Any intervals greater than or equal to 24 hours should set things up as would be expected.